 Equally as destructive as the 90 day rule is another obscure anti flipping rule that further restricts the sale of a house within 180 days of its original purchase if it was purchased for more than half of what the new sales price is today.

 Here is a real life example of that rule for one property that I have purchased.
 2058 Phelps St, Stockton CA. 95206.
-The house was owned by a gentleman that had purchased several rental properties that were part of an investment portfolio he had worked tirelessly together.
-Upon his passing in the mid 1990’s his daughters just continued to keep the house rented and collect the rent.
-They never took the estate through probate thereby avoiding thoise cost and basically operated under the radar for nearly 25 years.
+The house was owned by a gentleman that had purchased several rental properties that were part of an investment portfolio he had worked tirelessly to put together.
+Upon his passing in the mid 1980’s his daughters just continued to keep the house rented and collect the rent.
+They never took the estate through probate thereby avoiding those cost and basically operated under the radar for nearly 25 years.

 The sisters got older and the houses suffered years of deferred maintenance and when it became apparent that the houses were no longer going to be productive the sisters hired an attorney and began the probate process.
 The house was an absolute mess.
-It had code violations from the City and and many different squatters that vandalized the house stealing copper plumbing and electrical from the walls.
-When I purchased the house for $75,000 it had been on the market for 5 months without any offers.
+It had code violations from the City of Stockton and there were many different squatters that vandalized the house stealing copper plumbing and electrical wiring from the walls.
+When I purchased the house for $75,000 it had been on the market for 5 months without any offers whatsoever.

 The house is located on the south side of Stockton in an older neighborhood that has suffered through a lot of financial crisis that lingers from the great recession.
-As a cash home buyer in Stockton, Sacramento and Modesto, we buy this house with our own money, rehab them and then place them back on the market as quickly as possible.
-When houses are listed the owners either accept FHA, VA and other government back programs or not.
+As a Stockton cash home buyer, we buy Stockton houses with our own money, rehab them and then place them back on the market as quickly as possible.
+When houses are listed, the owners either accept FHA, VA and other government backed loan programs or not.
 Some investors only sell their homes to buyers with conventional loans, but I understand that that locks a lot of buyers that dont have large down payments out of the houses that I sell.

 Mind you that 98% of all houses that I sell either with and FHA or a conventional loan has at least one and as many as three home inspections.
 Today’s buyers and lenders are very thorough and are very restrictive forcing sellers to fix almost everything found in the inspection reports.